Itzontop/Topton/README.md

 # Telegram Channel

-✅ Channel for information and training on Telegram airdrop bots 🔷 Follow us on Telegram : [SIZIFAIRDROP](https://t.me/sizifairdrop)
+✅ Channel for information and training on Telegram airdrop bots 🔷 Follow us on Telegram : [IBRAHIM ONTOPAIRDROP](https://t.me/ibrahim ontopairdrop)

 # Discussion

-If you have an question or something you can ask in here : [F.Davoodi](https://t.me/sizifart)
+If you have an question or something you can ask in here : [ibrahim ontop](https://t.me/ibrahim ontop)